scott-paige/hello_world/README.md

       buildpack: ((cf_buildpack))
 ```
 Ok now that our pipeline.yml is built we close to setting it up, but we first need
 to build out our credentials.yml.
-This way we can feed in the env variables that we need from the
-command line.
-You can do this a few different ways.
-Check out Stark and Wayne's [tutorial](https://concoursetutorial.com/).
+This way we can feed in the env variables that we need from the command line.
+You can do this a few different ways, check out Stark and Wayne's [tutorial](https://concoursetutorial.com/).

 Our credentials.yml should look like this: